-Should you be invited to interview, we do request you to bring a certified copy of your academic transcript.
-We unfortunately will not be able to make copies on the day of your interview so please bring a certified copy that you will be willing to leave with us.
+Should you be invited to interview, we do request that you bring a certified copy of your academic transcript.
+We unfortunately will not be able to make copies on the day of your interview so please bring a certified copy that you are willing to leave with us.

 It is important to undertake the same preparation that you would for a normal interview.
-A digital interview is very similar to a video call, except you will be able to watch pre-recorded questions.
+A video assessment is very similar to a video call, except you will be able to watch pre-recorded questions.
 Afterwards you will respond to the frontward facing camera on your chosen device.

-Complete your digital interview where you are most comfortable.
+Complete your video assessment where you are most comfortable.
 Make sure it is a well-lit environment, so that your face is clearly visible.
 We would advise you to close blinds if you are planning on sitting with your back to a window during the daytime.

-Prior to starting the digital interview, you will be able to test your device to ensure it has been set up correctly.
-We understand that internet connections can fluctuate and if you do lose connection in the middle of your interview, you will be able to pick up where you left off with the same link you used to begin the interview.
+Prior to starting the video assessment, you will be able to test your device to ensure it has been set up correctly.
+We understand that internet connections can fluctuate and if you do lose connection in the middle of your assessment, you will be able to pick up where you left off with the same link you used to begin the assessment.

-We understand interviews can be nerve racking, so if you do lose your train of thought, it is okay to start your answer again and finish within the time provided.
+We understand video assessment can be nerve racking, so if you do lose your train of thought, it is okay to start your answer again and finish within the time provided.

-There will be practice questions available prior to starting your digital interview.
+There will be practice questions available prior to starting your video assessment.
 You can undertake as many practice questions as you want to get comfortable with the process and the technology.

 Attending our graduate events will provide you with further insights into what it's like to work at MinterEllison.
 However, we understand that in some circumstances you may not be able to attend.